fireundubh/OpenPapyrus/README.md

 ## Overview

-The Open Papyrus Project (OPP) provides open source grammars that describe the Papyrus language used by Bethesda Softworks and independent authors of mods for games such as *The Elder Scrolls V: Skyrim* and *Fallout 4*.
+The Open Papyrus Project (OPP) provides open source grammars that describe the Papyrus language.
+This language is used by Bethesda Softworks and authors of mods for games such as *The Elder Scrolls V: Skyrim* and *Fallout 4*.

-The intent of the project is to facilitate the development of tools for this scripting language, such as syntax highlighting, inspections, refactorings, code clone analysis, and build automation.
+This project's intent is to facilitate the development of language tools &mdash;
+such as syntax highlighting, inspections, refactorings, code clone analysis, and build automation &mdash; by producing accurate and efficient grammars.

 ## Project Status